 If you’ve got a second, I’d like to tell you about my experience with Lincoln Financial Group Insurance Policies.
 I’m guessing you know this isn’t going to be a glowing review, just based on the title.

-On Friday, I took my husband Dan, four pages of notes, and a copy of Lincoln Financial Group’s policy cancellation letter to my primary doctor.
+On Friday, I took my husband Dan, four pages of notes, and a copy of LFG’s policy cancellation letter to my primary doctor.
 I highlighted the most absurd parts, and when Dr. S. got to them, she laughed.

 “Do they know about your SSDI determination?”

 In fact, Lincoln Financial Group forced me to apply for Social Security Disability Insurance (SSDI) when I first submitted the claim.
 Then, when SSDI was awarded to me, they reduced their benefit from about 60% of my prior income to about 30%.